 Colombia is Latin America’s fastest growing and most stable economy; COVID has had a huge impact, but not as much as on other countries in the region.
 The Colombian health system has been named the best in Latin America and is ranked 22 worldwide by the WHO.

 Colombia is a country of contrasts, while in the largest cities one can receive a very high standard care, in rural and remote areas the provision of quality healthcare is lagging.
 The country is working on strategies to close the gap, facing challenges such as efficiency, financial sustainability, and addressing those factors that cause pressure within the system.
 The impact of an ageing society and the subsequent increase in non-communicable diseases are examples of some of the pressures.
-Since the Netherlands has a comparable health system to Colombia, Colombian healthcare stakeholders are eager to interact with the Dutch, with many of them looking to the Netherlands as one of the top reference countries.
+Colombian healthcare stakeholders are eager to interact with the Dutch, with many of them looking to the Netherlands as one of the top reference countries.
 This combination leads to opportunities to provide highly innovative healthcare solutions, which has resulted in the establishment of the Partners for International Business (PIB) WeCareColombia developing initiatives that contribute to improved public health.

-The most recent and important developments in Colombia’s healthcare sector include the reformulation of the Ten Year Health Plan, the submission of a Health Reform and the increased attention for financial sustainability.
+The most recent and important developments in Colombia’s healthcare sector include the reformulation of the Ten Year Health Plan (2022-2031), a pending Health Reform which will be submitted by the newly appointed government and the increased attention for financial sustainability.

-The priorities of the health sector and the dynamics of public health in Colombia are guided by the Ten Year Health Plan.
+· The priorities of the health sector and the dynamics of public health in Colombia are guided by the Ten Year Health Plan.
 The Ten Year Public Health Plan is a public policy that includes the roadmap that establishes the objectives, goals and strategies to face the challenges for communicable and non-communicable diseases for public health in the next 10 years.
-Currently, the National Government is designing and formulating the next Ten Year Public Health Plan, which will be presented in May 2022 and will be valid until 2031.
-According to the Ministry of Health, the priority topics to be highlighted are: dispersed territories, remote areas, and pharmaceutical security.
+One of the key objectives of the plan is to accomplish a differential approach including those with more vulnerable conditions and in particular indigenous population.
+Priority topics to be highlighted are: the strengthening of primary health attention, early detection of chronic diseases, and specific goals for 15 types of cancer, AMR is mentioned under the approach of one health, mental health, and health provision in dispersed and remote territories making use of extramural units.
+There is also focus on digital health and interoperability and strengthening of knowledge and development of human talent.

 Trade

-Colombia’s major investments in its healthsector provide numerous opportunities for the Dutch LSH-sector.
-Prominent investment schemes include the End-Point Agreement (to provide liquidy within the system) and the National Rural Health Plan (PSNR) aiming to improve sustainability and quality of health services and aiming to close the gaps between urban and rural areas.
+Colombia’s major investments in its health sector provide numerous opportunities for the Dutch LSH-sector.
+Prominent investment is planned aiming to improve sustainability and quality of health services and aiming to close the gaps between urban and rural areas.

 These investments and developments may result in an increase in the purchasing of innovate medical solutions in the public sector in the coming years:

-2. Digital transformation of the health system: The use of digital solutions, such as telemedicine, e-health, big data, electronic health records and value based health care, are becoming more prevalent in Colombia.
+- The Digital transformation of Health and Care: The use of digital solutions, such as telemedicine, e-health, big data, electronic health records and value based health care, are becoming more prevalent in Colombia.
 Two main trends can be distinguished: 1) the use of technology to provide remote care, 2) the unification of data systems for the effective use of available data to provide ‘outcome based care’.

 Invest